josherrickson/stata2/stata_markdown/05-regression.md

 Once we include an interaction, the relationship between the variables included in the interaction and the response are not constant - the relationship depends on the value of the other interacted variables.
 This can be hard to visualize with the basic regression output, so we'll look at
 `margins` again instead.
-We'll want to look at the relationship between `mpg` and `weight` at a few different values of `displacement` to get a sense of the pattern. `displacement` ranges from 79 to 425 (this can be obtained with `summarize` or `codebook`, just don't forget to re-run the `regress` command to gain access to the [postestimation commands](summarizing-data.html#postestimation-commands) again), so let's look at the relationship at
+We'll want to look at the relationship between `mpg` and `headroom` at a few different values of `gear_ratio` to get a sense of the pattern. `gear_ratio` ranges from 2.19 to 3.89 (this can be obtained with `summarize` or `codebook`, just don't forget to re-ruan the `regress` command to gain access to the [postestimation commands](summarizing-data.html#postestimation-commands) again), so let's look at the relationship at those extremes and at 3:
-100, 200, 300 and 400:

 ~~~~
 <<dd_do>>
-margins, dydx(weight) at(displacement = (100 200 300 400))
+margins, dydx(headroom) at(gear_ratio = (2.19 3 3.89))
 <</dd_do>>
 ~~~~

-Notice that when `displacement` is low, the p-value is very significant - amongst cars with low `displacement`, a higher weight is predicted to yield a lower average mileage.
-However,
+While none of the p-values are significant, let's pretend they were for the sake of discussion.
+Notice the pattern in the "dy/dx" column.
+With a low gear ratio, the relationship between headroom and mpg is negative - a larger headroom car is predicted to have lower mileage.
+At the other end, with a high gear ratio, the relationship is much closer to 0, and perhaps even slightly positive.

 Follow this with a call to `marginsplot` for a great visualization: